Ezekiel 26:19-21

 Tyre's judgment is complete because the Lord Himself will make the city desolate, cover it with the deep, bring it down to the pit, and render it sought but never found.

-20 then I will bring you down with those who descend into the pit, to the people of old time, and will make you dwell in the lower parts of the earth, in the places that are desolate of old, with those who go down to the pit, that you be not inhabited; and I will set glory in the land of the living.
+20 then I will bring you down with those who descend to the Pit, to the people of antiquity.
+I will make you dwell in the earth below like the ancient ruins, with those who descend to the Pit, so that you will no longer be inhabited or set in splendor in the land of the living.

 Tyre's judgment is complete because the LORD Himself will make the city desolate, cover it with the deep, bring it down to the pit, and render it sought but never found.